nntoan/devilbox/docs/examples/setup-reverse-proxy-python-flask.rst

 6.2 Copy vhost-gen templates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now we can copy and adjust the vhost-gen reverse proxy files for Apache 2.2, Apache 2.4 and Nginx.
+Now we can copy and adjust the vhost-gen reverse proxy files for Apache 2.4 and Nginx.

 The reverse vhost-gen templates are available in ``cfg/vhost-gen``:

 .. code-block:: bash
-   :emphasize-lines: 4,6,8
+   :emphasize-lines: 4,6

    host> tree -L 1 cfg/vhost-gen/

    cfg/vhost-gen/
-   ├── apache22.yml-example-rproxy
-   ├── apache22.yml-example-vhost
    ├── apache24.yml-example-rproxy
    ├── apache24.yml-example-vhost
    ├── nginx.yml-example-rproxy
    ├── nginx.yml-example-vhost
    └── README.md

-   0 directories, 7 files
+   0 directories, 5 files

 For this example we will copy all ``*-example-rproxy`` files into ``data/www/my-flask/.devilbox/`` (Inside container: ``/shared/httpd/my-flask/.devilbox``) to ensure this will work with all web servers.